Laxmi-Dhungel/Diabetes_data_analysis/README.md

 **Analysis of other attributes and diabetes outcome**

 Other attributes such as glucose, blood pressure, skin thickness, insulin and diabetes pedigree function were analyzed for different diabetes outcome.
 The median value for all of these attributes were significantly higher in diabetic patients compared to non-diabetic patients.
-The scatterplot showed that the diabetic patients had higher glucose and insulin levels compared to non-diabetic patients for same age.
+The scatterplot showed that the diabetic patients had higher glucose, insulin and diabetes pedigree function compared to non-diabetic patients for same age.
 There was no clear visible pattern in change of level of these attributes with age.
 However, the sample size was not uniform for all the age group and hence could be contributing to the unclear pattern.
 Thus, the uniform sample size for different age groups can provide further insight into relationship between age and the level of these attributes.

 ![feature_median](https://github.com/Laxmi-Dhungel/Diabetes_data_analysis-kaggle/assets/154451345/6657bb3c-ec4e-4bbf-b6af-586481bce87d)